Plopounet13/Closure/Closure/readme.txt

 6.2 Setup and methodology
 -------------------------
 For timing, we time internally to the program, not through bash (as it is done in the perf.sh example provided) (so we avoid noise like launch time of the program).
 We construct a bach script using grep and sed for timing our closure algorithms on several examples generated using generate (which is an interesting case).
-We do test for n going from 100 to 3000 with a step of 100, for each n we do the average on 5 draws.
+We do test for n going from 100 to 1000 with a step of 100, for each n we do the average on 5 draws.
 We attached a figure of those points (time depending of n) for the naive and improved algotrihm.

 6.3 Analysis

 ------------

 Additional comments
 ===================
 On exercice 7 : decomposition
 First the pseudo code algorithm provided in the subject seems incorrect with no mention of R when looking for a non trivial non key FD, and so always doing the same step in the while loop.
-We tried to correct this by replacing U by R in checking if X non key.
+We tried to correct this by replacing U by R in checking if X non key and by only considering functional dependencies that are considered to be inside the schema when testing BCNF.